 1. Think small.

 A mission with a band of 20 or more people might be too big for the local missionary-host.
-It also needs a lot of complicated work like organizing buses, finding lodging places, and mass feeding.
-A group of three to six may be able to do better because a small group would be easier to manage, easier for locals to remember and identify, and it doesn’t require complex logistics planning.
+It also needs a lot of complicated work like organizing buses, finding lodging places and mass feedings.
+A group of three to six may be able to do better because a small group would be easier to manage, easier for locals to remember and identify, and doesn’t require complex logistics planning.
 Of course, there are missions that require larger groups, but before embarking on them, an organizer must make sure that it is not overkill.

 2. Give relationships more weight than projects.